7zo7zo7zo/raycaster/README.md

 to render multiple sprites put sprites in an arraylist and render both arraylists in decending distance to the player

-to make directional sprites, probably compare the angle the sprite is facing and the angle of the player
+to make directional sprites, probably compare the angle the sprite is facing and the angle of the player (need to do)

-idk how to do cellings, floors, or that distorted vertical look
+~~idk how to do cellings, floors, or that distorted vertical look~~